One + One. One hour a week. One child. Two lives changed.

 They didn’t continue to meet because her middle school doesn’t have a mentoring program.
 Trietsch will begin the program working with the younger children, those in elementary school.
 We hope that by the time they get to middle school, we will be able to continue the program there.

 Once you sign up, you will have to complete a background check and a training session with CISNT.
-You meet with the Hedrick liaison and be assigned your student.
+You will be assigned your student.
 The program is flexible if you need to reschedule one week or even miss one.

 The mentoring program is also open to juniors and seniors of high school.